Bastian/Meeting-Parser/README.md

 ...
 Sentence 1 of last topic.
 Sentence 2 of last topic. ...
 Last Sentence of last topic.
 ```

+### Third Processing Type

+For every meeting, an abstract summary is available.
+With the second processing type, the program creates
+a file for every meeting with it's summary.

 ## Data Cleaning